Casey Dienel

 Casey Dienel (born March 10, 1985) is an American singer-songwriter and musician.
-She released her debut album, Wind-Up Canary, in 2006 on Hush Records.
+They released their debut album, Wind-Up Canary, in 2006 on Hush Records.
 Dienel has also performed and recorded as White Hinterland, whose first album, titled Phylactery Factory, was released on March 4, 2008, by the independent record label Dead Oceans.
 Dienel plays piano, keyboards and ukulele.

 Early life and education

-Casey Dienel spent the bulk of her youth in Scituate, Massachusetts.
-She took her first piano lessons at age 4, and at age 14 began writing her own pop songs.
-While attending Scituate High School, Dienel formed a short-lived band named The Bong Loads.
+Casey Dienel spent the bulk of their youth in Scituate, Massachusetts.
+They took their first piano lessons at age 4, and at age 14 began writing their own pop songs.
+While attending Scituate High School, Dienel formed a short-lived band.

 After high school, Dienel moved to Boston to attend the New England Conservatory of Music, having turned down an offer of acceptance from Sarah Lawrence College.
-After one semester of studying classical vocals, she opted to switch her major to classical composition.
+After one semester of studying classical vocals, they opted to switch their major to classical composition.
 Dienel studied with many notable musicians at the conservatory, including jazz vocalist Dominique Eade and composer Lee Hyla.
-While living in Boston during her conservatory years, Dienel met Dylan Metrano of the band Tiger Saw, and was an occasional member of the band's rotating lineup.
+While living in Boston during their conservatory years, Dienel met Dylan Metrano of the band Tiger Saw, and was an occasional member of the band's rotating lineup.

-After two years at the conservatory, Dienel took an indefinite leave of absence to pursue her own music career.
+After two years at the conservatory, Dienel took an indefinite leave of absence to pursue their own music career.

 Early solo work

 Wind-Up Canary

 During the winter of 2005, Dienel was offered the chance to record for free at an abandoned caretaker's house on a farm in Leominster, Massachusetts.
-With some conservatory friends and a piano borrowed from the lobby of a local hotel, she recorded a number of her own songs without any intention of releasing them.
-Without Dienel's knowledge, a copy of these recordings made its way to Chad Crouch, the head of Hush Records, who contacted her about releasing an album.
+With some conservatory friends and a piano borrowed from the lobby of a local hotel, they recorded a number of their own songs without any intention of releasing them.
+Without Dienel's knowledge, a copy of these recordings made its way to Chad Crouch, the head of Hush Records, who contacted them about releasing an album.
 Dienel agreed and Hush released the recordings as Wind-Up Canary in March 2006 to widely favorable reviews.

 Vessels

-On November 29, 2006, Casey Dienel announced that she was working with producer Djim Reynolds on recording an EP titled Vessels, and that she hoped to release it in early 2007.
+On November 29, 2006, Casey Dienel announced that they were working with producer Djim Reynolds on recording an EP titled Vessels, and that she hoped to release it in early 2007.
 Dienel had this to say about the project:

-To date, Vessels remains unreleased—however, there are live recordings and lyrics for the song available on the Internet.
+To date, Vessels remains unreleased; however, there are live recordings and lyrics for the song available on the Internet.

 White Hinterland

 Phylactery Factory

-On January 4, 2008, after a few months hinting at "change," Dienel announced in her blog that "for the present and foreseeable future, there won’t be any more Casey Dienel."
-Her blog post coincided with Dead Oceans' announcement of the forthcoming release of White Hinterland's album Phylactery Factory:
+On January 4, 2008, after a few months hinting at "change," Dienel announced in their blog that "for the present and foreseeable future, there won’t be any more Casey Dienel."
+Their blog post coincided with Dead Oceans' announcement of the forthcoming release of White Hinterland's album Phylactery Factory: